Cezero/dnd_tools/packages/shared/docs/feature-system/backend-implementation.md

 - **Returns**: Success message

 **createFeatureProgressionWithRelations**: Creates a feature progression with all related data
-- **Parameters**: Complete feature progression data including modifiers, choices, effects
+- **Parameters**: Complete feature progression data including entities with conditions and formula params
-- **Business Logic**: Creates progression in transaction, then creates all related data (modifiers with conditions and formula params, choices with formula params, effects)
+- **Business Logic**: Creates progression in transaction, then creates all related data (entities with conditions and formula params)
 - **Returns**: Created progression ID and success message

 **createMultipleFeatureProgressions**: Creates multiple feature progressions for a class or race